 Inventory of Suitable Land

 Government Code Section 65583(a)(3) requires local governments to prepare an inventory of land suitable for residential development, including vacant sites and sites having the potential for redevelopment, and an analysis of the relationship of zoning and public facilities and services to these sites.
 The inventory of land suitable for residential development shall be used to identify sites that can be developed for housing within the planning period (Section 65583.2).
-This page has been updated to reflect changes pursuant to AB 1397 (Statutes of 2017).
-However full information related to AB 686 (Statutes of 2018) is still pending.
+This page has been updated to reflect changes pursuant to AB 1397 (Statutes of 2017) and AB 686 (Statutes of 2018).

 The purpose of the land inventory is to identify specific sites that are suitable for residential development in order to compare the local government’s regional housing needs allocation (RHNA) with its residential development capacity.
 The inventory will assist in determining whether there are sufficient sites to accommodate the regional housing need in total, and by income category.
 A thorough sites inventory and analysis will help the locality determine whether program actions must be adopted to “make sites available” with appropriate zoning, development standards, and infrastructure capacity to accommodate the new construction need.
 Preparing the site inventory is a two-part process and includes the preparation of a parcel specific inventory of sites (form) and accompanying site suitability analysis.
 See Analysis of Sites and Zoning.
 While the following outlines the statutory requirements and factors that are included in the site inventory and analysis, each jurisdiction may have its own unique strategy for addressing its housing need.
 In addition, while samples and suggestions are included to illustrate how housing element requirements could be met, unless specified in the statute, HCD does not prescribe any one specific methodology in addressing those requirements.